-Other breeds derived from Merino crossbreds and kept mainly for wool production include the Corriedale, 11 per cent (half Merino, half Lincoln), and Polwarth, 3 per cent (one-quarter Lincoln).
+Other breeds derived from Merino crossbreds and kept mainly for wool production include the Corriedale (half Merino, half Lincoln), 11 per cent, and Polwarth (one-quarter Lincoln), 3 per cent.
 Comebacks (predominantly Merino, fine-woolled crossbreds) make up another 5 per cent.
 Other stronger woolled crossbreds are used mainly for prime lamb production.
 These contributed 19 per cent (4 million) to the total in 1977, compared with 25 per cent in 1974.